WHAT IS MASTERING?

 This is completely dependent on your needs.
 The finished product can be transparent or coloured, less or more width, louder, thinner or fuller and so forth.
 When sending audio for mastering ensure you let us know exactly what you want from the finished product.
 If you do not tell us your aims and ideas for the audio, do not be surprised when the audio comes back sounding different to what you expect.
 This is completely mix dependant, a perfect mix may need minor or no tweaking, a mix with problems might need more surgical work.
 Please be thorough when explaining what you want and if possible, send audio examples for us to reference.

-IS IT OK TO USE A BRICKWALL LIMITER ON MY OUTPUT?
+IS IT OK TO USE A BRICKWALL LIMITER ON MY MIX BUS?

 No, please leave all processing off of the mix/output buss, limiting and even compression can sometimes mean that your audio can not be mastered at all.
 Brickwall limiting flattens transients and punch, this should be introduced at the final stage of mastering if needed as if done incorrectly, this can be detrimental to the finished sound and likely cause a bad/quiet cut if going onto vinyl or dubplate.
 Please leave limiting and compression for the mastering engineer.